top of page

 Safari Information

-• Timings: Safaris generally run in morning slots (starting around 6:00 AM - 6:30 AM and ending by 9:30 AM - 10:30 AM) and evening slots (starting around 2:30 PM - 3:00 PM and ending by 5:30 PM - 6:30 PM).
-Specific timings can vary slightly.
+• Timings: Safaris typically run in morning slots (starting around 6:00 AM - 6:30 AM and ending by 9:30 AM - 10:30 AM) and evening slots (starting around 2:30 PM - 3:00 PM and ending by 5:30 PM - 6:30 PM).
+Specific timings may vary slightly.

 • Official Website: For bookings and current information, visit the Bandipur Tiger Reserve website.

-Best Time to Visit
+Best Time to Visit Bandipur National Park

 Getting There

-Bandipur is located on the Mysore-Ooty highway.
+Bandipur is conveniently located on the Mysore-Ooty highway.

-• Nearest City: Mysore (approx. 75-80 km away).
+• Nearest City: Mysore is approximately 75-80 km away.

 Comments